-- This is from the shaft rotating through the pinch point of the bearing, but the outer raceway remaining stationary.
+- This is from the shaft rotating through the pinch point of the bearing with the outer raceway remaining stationary.

-- You should be able to spot a “load zone” where the deformation is the most noticeable, directly at the pinch point.
+- You should be able to spot a “load zone” on the outer race where the deformation is the most noticeable, directly at the pinch point.

 The most common reason for overloaded bearings is excessive loads like we mentioned above, but there are other less common sources of overloading, like:

 - Improper bearing installation, causing excessive loading to occur

 - Centrifugal forces from the rolling element (if rotating at very high speeds)

 - Shaft imbalances have similar characteristics to a radial load but flipped.
 The inner race will have the load effected zone since the radial load is stationary relative to the inner race.
 The outer race will have uniform damage since the radial load is rotating around it.